 With nine academic degree programs and several certificate programs, today’s students are trained for influential careers in health systems and information management, education, program design and evaluation, health promotion, public health practice, research, advocacy and policy analysis.
-The Department of Health Services is committed to working with partners in public health and health care to prepare leaders, design solutions, and conduct innovative research that is translated into practice and policy.
+The Department of Health Systems and Population Health is committed to working with partners in public health and health care to prepare leaders, design solutions, and conduct innovative research that is translated into practice and policy.

 In 1960, J. Thomas Grayston, chair of preventive medicine in the UW School of Medicine, identified the need for an expanded Biostatistics Division.
 This expansion helped form a Biomathematics Group in 1963 that included faculty from Biophysics, Chemistry, Fisheries, Genetics, Mathematics, Medicine, Preventive Medicine and Zoology.
 This group created an interdisciplinary program administered by the Graduate School that began offering degrees in biostatistics in 1965.

 Biostatistics became an official department in 1970 when Preventive Medicine separated from the SOM to become the School of Public Health and Community Medicine.

 Over the years, advances in technology and computing power have generated vast amounts of data, which has pushed the field of biostatistics to continually invent new sophisticated and computationally intensive statistical methods to interpret complex data and help improve public and community health.

 Today, the Department of Biostatistics serves as a source of expertise and a focus for training and research in the quantitative aspects of public health and medicine, and promotes the use of rigorous quantitative methods in the biomedical and public health sciences.